-67 And his father Zacharias was filled with the Holy Ghost, and prophesied, saying,
+- 67 And his father Zacharias was filled with the Holy Ghost, and prophesied, saying,

-68 blessed be the Lord God of Israel,
+- Blessed be the Lord God of Israel;

 for he hath visited and redeemed his people,

-69 And hath raised up an horn of salvation for us
+And hath raised up an hoom of salvation for us

 in the house of his servant David;

-70 As he spake by the mouth of his holy prophets,
+As he spake by the mouth of his hely prophets,

-which have been since the world began:
+which have been since the world hegan:

-71 That we should be saved from our enemies,
+That we should be saved from our enemies,

 and from the hand of all that hate us;

-72 To perform the mercy promised to our fathers,
+- To perform the mercy promised to our fathers, and to remember his holy covenant;

-and to remember his holy covenant;
+- o remember his holy covenant;

-73 The oath which he sware to our father Abraham,
+The oath which he sware to our father Abraham,

-74 That he would grant unto us,
+That he would grant unto us,

 that we being delivered out of the hand of our enemies

 might serve him without fear,

-75 In holiness and righteousness before him,
+In holiness and righteousness before him,

 all the days of our life.

-76 And thou, child, shalt be called the prophet of the Highest:

-for thou shalt go before the face of the Lord to prepare his ways;

-77 To give knowledge of salvation unto his people

-by the remission of their sins,

-78

-whereby the dayspring from on high hath visited us,

-79

-to guide our feet into the way of peace.

-- Some OT references: Psalm 111:9, Judges 3:9, Psalm 18:2, Psalm 18:17 - John the Baptist was to be a forerunner of the Christ.
+- And thou, child, shalt be called the prophet of the Highest: for thou shalt go before the face of the Lord to prepare his ways; To give knowledge of salvation unto his people by the remission of their sins, Through the tender mercey of our God; whereby the dayspring from on high hath visited us, To give light to them that sit in darkness and ar the shadow of death, Io guide our feet into the way of peace. - Some OT references: Psalm 111:9, Judges 3:9, Psalm 18:2, Psalm 18:17 - John the Baptist was to be a forerunner of the Christ.
 This section focuses on the saving role of Jesus Christ, especially the ultimate, end-times deliverance - Verses 76-77 form the kernel of the original blessing to John - OT references resume in application to John's role: Isaiah 60:1, Num 24:17, Isaiah 42:6-7, Isaiah 9:2